Ilidža: Ethnic composition

+Education

+Ilidža has ten public and two private primary schools, as well as five secondary schools, including one public gymnasium.
+Three private universities, the International University of Sarajevo, the International Burch University and the Sarajevo School of Science and Technology, are also located in Ilidža.
+All three are regarded as the most prestigious private universities in Bosnia and Herzegovina based on their wealth and rankings.

 Tourism

-One of the most important parts of Ilidža's economy is its tourism.
-The natural environment of the area is used to the town's advantage, attracting tourists from both abroad and as near as neighboring Sarajevo.
-There are plans for future development to enhance tourism, including hotels and a cable railway line to mount Igman.

 Sarajevo International Airport is located just a few kilometers from the town.
 The region's natural environment and historical sites are draws for tourists.

+Banja Ilidža spa and hotel complex

+Ilidža with its historic Roman archaeological site consisting of thermae and the village of Aquae Sulphurae, the 19th century hotel complex from Austro-Hungarian period, and a modern bath and spa resort hotel, Banja Terme Ilidža, is a spa town.
+This, along with a rich natural heritage, makes tourism the most important parts of Ilidža's economy.
+The natural environment of the area is used to the town's advantage, attracting tourists from both abroad and from neighboring Sarajevo.
+There are plans for future development to enhance tourism, including hotels and a cable cars line to mount Igman as a destination for skiing and hiking.

+Vrelo Bosne

-Igman mountain is a destination for skiing and hiking, and Vrelo Bosne is one of the country's most popular parks.
+Vrelo Bosne is one of the country's most popular protected areas.
 The Rimski Most ("Roman Bridge") over the Bosna river was built in the 16th century using actual Roman stones.
-Ilidža is marketed to Arab tourists, with many services advertised in Arabic.